Environment | In harmony with nature

 Lake Biwa Sustainable Environment Project with local communities (Japan)

 Bridgestone Corporation has now been operating in Hikone City, Shiga Prefecture for over 40 years.
-In 2004 the company launched an activity for protecting the water environment of Lake Biwa.
+In 2004, the Company launched an activity for protecting the water environment of Lake Biwa.
 It has also supported the efforts of various local groups with the same goal.

 Bridgestone Children’s Eco-Art Contest (Japan)